 Research and development at Sanquin

 Within all divisions of Sanquin, research relating to blood transfusion medicine and immunology in the broadest sense is performed by a dedicated research staff.
-This staff consists of about 120 researchers (including nine scientists holding professorships, and around 60 PhD students), and over 80 technicians.
-Every year over 150 papers are published, mainly in peer reviewed journals and about 12-15 PhD theses are defended.
+This staff consists of about 150 researchers (including fifteen scientists holding professorships, and around 80 PhD students), and over 80 technicians.
+Every year over 200 papers are published, mainly in peer reviewed journals and more than 15 PhD theses are defended.

 Our research is focused around five medical needs:

 Bleeding and Hemostasis (Coordinator: Prof Anske van der Bom MD PhD)